techidaily/site-ai-vdieo-software/source/_posts/new-cutting-edge-video-editing-the-best-4k8k-software.md

 ---

 Though online movie makers are easy to use, most of them only provide basic video making and editing functions.
-If you want to make more professional movie, [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/)is a good choice.
+If you want to make more professional movie, [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is a good choice.
 It nicely balances feature-rich and easy to use.
 With its intuitive user interface you can jump in and start using it without much of a learning curve.
 It not only enables you to trim, join, cut movie, but also allows you to add various effects as you like.
 Now download it and have a try!

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)